interactar/FileSaver.js/README.md

 FileSaver.js
 ============

-This version has a release.
-No changes whould be without a new release.
+This version has a release. the source will not be pushed to the repo without a release.

 Also contains a package.json to clone via npm.